 Residents are not permitted to host or advertise an organized or spontaneous party in residence.

-A party is defined as any social gathering over and above the maximum capacity of a residence room or more than 7 people that meets one or both of the following criteria:
+A party is defined as any social gathering over and above the maximum capacity (currently 1) of a residence room that meets one or both of the following criteria:

 • Alcohol is being consumed as one of the primary activities;